LivGen/LMAT/Supplementary_Tools/README.md

 #### Command Line
 RScript BIOM.R $concatenated.file

+Output:
-Output: All the files are stored in a RData environment as: $concatenated.file.RData
+All the files are stored in a RData environment as: $concatenated.file.RData

+Some examples can be seen in the **Example** folder